Manchester Metrolink: Frequencies

 Before the inauguration, GMPTE's original concept was for Metrolink's operator to provide a service every ten minutes from Bury to Piccadilly and Altrincham to Piccadilly from 06:00 to midnight, Monday to Saturday.
 Greater Manchester Metro Limited, the system's original operator, argued for adjustments, citing the need to provide an efficient and commercially viable operation in line with vehicle running times and passenger demand.
-Due to power limitations, this pattern was modified to a twelve-minute service throughout the day, doubling to a six-minute service in peak periods, resulting in a "ten trams per hour" service pattern on routes running from Altrincham and Bury to Manchester every six minutes.
+Due to power limitations, this pattern was modified to a twelve-minute service throughout the day, doubling to a six-minute service in peak periods, resulting in a ten trams per hour service pattern on routes running from Altrincham and Bury to Manchester every six minutes.
 Operators were required to provide this level of service at least 98% of the time or incur a financial penalty charge.
 This twelve-minute service pattern has been adopted on the rest of the network as the system has grown.
-Heavy snowfall during the winter of 2009/10 impaired Metrolink services and the operator was criticised for failing to have cold weather procedures.
-This prompted a programme to improve the reliability and performance of the system in freezing conditions.
-Metrolink operated icebreaker-style vehicles at night during snowfall in January 2013 to provide standard services.